 Why?

-There clearly is some kind of an agenda at work here.
+Clearly, some kind of an agenda is at work here.

 Why else is such propaganda and brainwashing needed?
 To what means?